-The University of West Georgia’s Richards College of Business will soon host a speaker whose vast experience in the financial industry will offer unique insight and wisdom to those in attendance.
+The University of West Georgia Richards College of Business hosted a speaker this week whose vast experience in the financial industry offered unique insight and wisdom to those in attendance.

 The virtual event – the final installment in the Richards College of Business BB&T Lectures in Free Enterprise series (referred to this year as BB&T now Truist Lecture in Free Enterprise due to the company’s merger with SunTrust) – was postponed last year due to COVID-19.
-The series, designed to generate a dialogue about the ethical foundation of capitalism and free enterprise, is the result of a partnership between the Richards College of Business and the BB&T now Truist Foundation.
+The series, designed to generate a dialogue about the ethical foundation of capitalism and free enterprise, is the result of a partnership between the Richards College of Business and the BB&T Foundation (now the Truist Foundation).

 The speaker, Kelly King, is chairman and chief executive officer of Truist Financial Corporation, the nation’s premier financial services company serving approximately 10 million households.
 King has a rich history and unparalleled background in banking and finance.

-Dr. Faye S. McIntyre, dean of the Richards College of Business and Sewell Chair of Private Enterprise, said the value of King’s lecture and said she greatly appreciates Truist’s continuing support and partnership.
+Dr. Faye McIntyre, dean of the Richards College of Business and Sewell Chair of Private Enterprise, spoke on the value of King’s lecture and said she greatly appreciates Truist’s continuing support and partnership.

-“We are thrilled to have Mr. King as our speaker for this installment of the BB&T now Truist Lectures in Free Enterprise,” said McIntyre.
-“His experience in the banking world is immense, and his knowledge and insight will impact our students in a positive and inspiring way.”
+“We were thrilled to have Mr. King as our speaker for the BB&T now Truist Lecture in Free Enterprise,” said McIntyre.
+“His experience in the banking world is immense, and his knowledge and insight were incredibly impactful in a positive and inspiring way.”

-A native of North Carolina, King’s career began in 1972 when he joined the Management Development Program of Truist’s predecessor, BB&T. His work at BB&T included leadership roles in commercial and retail banking, operations, insurance, corporate financial services, investment services, and capital markets.
+A native of North Carolina, King’s career began in 1972 when he joined the Management Development Program of Truist’s predecessor, BB&T. His work at BB&T included leadership roles in commercial and retail banking, operations, insurance, corporate financial services, investment services and capital markets.